orhun/rustforge2025-ratatui-workshop/presentation.md

 ## Bonus track

-• Add a 1-line header to the top with your app name
+• Add a one line header to the top with your app name

 • Refactor rendering each block into its own function